How to Take Product Photos for Amazon: The Complete 2026 Guide

 - Text too small in infographics — If you can't read it on a phone screen, it's too small

-- Inconsistent branding — Use consistent fonts, colors, and style across all 7 images
+- Inconsistent branding — Use consistent fonts, colors, and style across all your images

 - Skipping the comparison image — Comparisons reduce returns by setting clear expectations